Xyclade/MachineLearning/Readme.md

   }
 ```

-And finally lets define a set of paths that make it easier to load the different datasets from the example data.
+And finally let's define a set of paths that make it easier to load the different datasets from the example data.
 Together with this we also directly define a sample size of 500, as this is the complete amount of training emails are available for the spam set.
 We take the same amount of ham emails as the training set should be balanced for these two classification groups.

 ```scala